croct-tech/challenges/README.md

 ### Introduction

-The Croct Code Challenges is a repository that houses technical challenges that resemble real-world challenges you may face in day-to-day work at Croct.
+The Croct Code Challenges is a repository that houses technical challenges that simulate real-world scenarios you may face in day-to-day work at Croct.

 The goal is to test your in-depth knowledge of tools and technologies that you may frequently use.
 We don't believe there is a one-size-fits-all solution to any challenge, so don't expect to see one.
 We're looking for creative and innovative solutions that make use of the tools and technologies at your disposal.
 Exploring, digging, and breaking out of your comfort zone will most often lead to better outcomes.